On This Page

 - Ross Lake campground is located on a reservoir.
 The level of the water in the reservoir fluctuates greatly.
 July and August are the only months when the lake is at full pool, other times there is no water at all on the Canadian side.

-- For access and information on the US parks year-round, please phone North Cascades National Park at 1-360-854-7200 or visit their website.
+- For information on the US park, please phone North Cascades National Park at 1-360-854-7200 or visit their website.

 - It is illegal to operate an uninsured/unlicenced motor vehicle in any provincial park, recreation area or campground.